BManoff/BManoff/README.md

-### Hi there 👋

-## My name is Brian Manoff
+# Hi there, My name is Brian Manoff 👋

-# I'm currently studying in the ** Data Science ** curriculum at Codeup! 🏫
+## I'm currently studying in the *Data Science* curriculum at Codeup! 🏫

-🧠 I'm currently interested in learning more about:
+### 🧠 I'm interested in and learning more about:
 - Python
 - SQL
 - Machine Learning